DMDTools/DOF2DMD/Attract/Plugins/DMDPlayer/Readme.md

 3. Activate the plugin
 4. Configure the plugin parameters

-As Attract-mode usually gets the marquees from the path specified in each emulator definition, the DOF2DMD artwork_path from settings.ini file must be configured as follows:
+As Attract-mode usually gets the marquees from the path specified in each emulator definition, the DOF2DMD artwork_path parameter from settings.ini file must be configured as follows to use absolute paths

 artwork_path=